chainstack/docs/docs/tutorials/ethereum/trust-fund-account-with-remix.md

+---
+meta:
+  - name: description
+    content: Learn how to build a simple defi smart contract to decentrally manage funds on the Ethereum network.
+  - name: keywords
+    content: ethereum defi dapp tutorial smart contract
+---

 # Trust fund account with Remix

 Unlike with legacy finance systems where you need to rely on a well-established third party, you can build your own financial instrument on Ethereum.